Music

 THE BOARDWALK JAZZ QUARTET

-For nearly 30 years (since 1994), the Boardwalk Jazz Quartet has been playing jazz standards from the 1930′s through the 1970′s in Weirs Beach on Sundays in July and August.
+For over 30 years (since 1994), the Boardwalk Jazz Quartet has been playing jazz standards from the 1930′s through the 1970′s in Weirs Beach on Sundays in July and August.
 The group also plays arrangements of contemporary tunes and originals.
 The bandleader is soprano saxophonist Rob Ames.
-The group also features Alex Minasian on keyboards, Al Hospers on bass, and Craig Bryan on drums.
-Click here for a high-definition video of the Boardwalk Jazz Quartet.
+The group in the photo and video below is the 2012 version of the band, with Rob Ames on sax and vibes, Steve Warnick on keyboards, Mike Gruen on bass, and Dave Ellis on drums.
+Click here for a high-definition video.

 HISTORY OF THE LAKES REGION CHORDSMEN

 For over 60 years (from 1954 through 2019), in July & August, on Wednesday nights, you could hear the Lakes Region Chordsmen barbershoppers sing songs that would undoubtedly be familiar to those who attended concerts at the earlier Weirs Beach Music Halls.
+They performed on the Weirs Beach boardwalk for the first half of their run, then at the Winnipesaukee Marketplace for the second half.
 The Lake Region Chordsmen sang the old-time Barbershoppers favorites.
 The group consisted of about twenty singers, both old and young, and they sang their hearts out.
 Several members of the Chordsmen formed their own, classic Barbershopper quartets, and the quartets alternated segments of the concert with the larger group.
 Occasionally, larger groups of Barbershoppers from elsewhere in the state made a guest appearance, and then the combined groups sang together for an astounding wall of song.

 THE EARLY WEIRS BEACH MUSIC HALLS